In the last chapter, we gave each

 properties besides font-size

 .
-We’re just not implementing
+But we’re not implementing

 those other properties in this book.
-Of the properties our

 def style(node, rules):